Dollar Handles are pre-set amounts for donors to choose from when donating.

 - Consider your target donor, current campaign, current average donation amount to your website and Givealittle (these might be different).

 - We recommend having 3 dollar handles, to give donors lots of options, and including the "Other" button to give donors the ability to choose for themselves.

 - Only use Dollar Handles if you have a good idea what your current average donation is.

 - High dollar amounts might require more consideration by the donor - setting handles at a level that requires consultation with others might derail a donation.
 A default dollar handle slightly above your current average donation is probably a good place to start, with lower and higher options also.

 - Low dollar handles can increase the quantity of donations because donors don’t have to think much about it - if your goal is to get lots of donors on board and connect back with them for future fundraising campaigns, lower dollar handles might be worth considering.

-Tangible Statements are descriptions of the impact that donating the stated amount will have.
-They help the donor decide which of the dollar handles is right for them and make the donor feel useful, by describing how the money they give is translated into what you do.
+You can use the description to give donors a reason to choose a particular dollar amount.
+Help the donor decide which of the dollar handles is right for them, and make the donor feel useful by describing how the money they give is translated into what you do.

-A strong tangible message can also justify higher dollar handles, as the description explains the impact of the amount.
+A strong tangible message can help justify higher dollar handles, as the description paints a picture of the impact of the amount.

 - Don't be too precise or literal (e.g. "$35 could buy" or "$35 goes towards" is better than "$35 buys") but it's important that your statement be real and honest.